Learn in a one-of-a-kind culinary graduate program - 2021/2022

 If you have a love of cooking, but also an interest in the agricultural production of food and the preservation of our environment, this program is for you!
-Incoming candidates should be prepared for a very aggressive practical/academic schedule and they should also possess good:
+Incoming candidates should be prepared for a very aggressive practical/academic schedule.

 - culinary skills